 I am a 2024-25 Pre-Doctoral Fellow at the Skalny Center for Polish and Central European Studies at University of Rochester.
 Prior to my doctoral study, I studied Business Administration at Yonsei University in Seoul, South Korea.
-My research specialization includes international political economy, politics of trade, firm lobbying and quantitative methods (with particular interest in causal inference, broadly construed, and text-as-data).
+My research specialization includes international political economy, politics of trade, firm lobbying and quantitative methods (with particular interest in causal inference and large language models).

 I'm on academic job market for the 2024-2025 cycle.